phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-0 : Never use P2P (always disabled)
+0 : Never use P2P. (always disabled)

-1 : Use P2P when GPUs are on the same PCI switch
+1 : Use P2P when GPUs are on the same PCI switch.

-2 : Use P2P when GPUs are connected through PCI switches (potentially multiple hops)
+2 : Use P2P when GPUs are connected through PCI switches (potentially multiple hops).

 3 : Use P2P when GPUs are on the same PCI root complex, potentially going through the CPU.

-4 : Use P2P even across PCI root complexes (always enabled).
+4 : Use P2P even across PCI root complexes including traversing the interconnect within a NUMA node.

+5 : Use P2P even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)

 NCCL_SHM_DISABLE
 ----------------